Wildwood Flower - A Song Mystery

 1860 - Words by Maud Irving, Music by Joseph Philbrick Webster

-I love music.
-I have studied composition, music theory and music appreciation.
-I love music history.
-This song remains a music mystery.
+I love music and have studied composition, music theory and music appreciation, which gave me a love of music history.
+This wonderful song remains a music mystery.

 There are two questions that remain unanswered.